How to Learn More About Ancient Roman Coins

 The illustrations are all of only one side of a coin and all about the same size -- about an inch and an eighth, which is a nice enlargement for most types.

 Overall, it is unparalleled as a single-volume list of ancient Roman coins.
 It does not resemble Vagi's two-volume book because ERIC's history is far less, its list of types is many times as extensive, and it has no prices.
-Sear's four-volume price-guide series lists the vast majority of types one will encounter, with reverse types listed by legend, not in code, and with individual valuations and occasional very short historical comments.
-However, it is already four expensive volumes and does not yet cover the entire Roman imperial series.
-(Sear's "Byzantine Coins and Their Values" is complete.)
+Sear's five-volume price-guide series lists the vast majority of types one will encounter, with reverse types listed by legend, not in code, and with individual valuations and occasional very short historical comments.
+Sear's "Byzantine Coins and Their Values" would be a sixth volume, which stands alone and is excellent for Byzantine coins.
 Van Meter's book, popular in the 1990s, is rarely used or cited anymore.